-The Company has included a non-IFRS measure for "net loss excluding write-down of mineral properties (non-cash)", "net loss excluding share-based payments, write-down of mineral properties (non-cash) and deferred income tax expense (recovery) (non-cash)" and "working capital" in this MD&A which should be read in conjunction with its financial statements which are presented in accordance with IFRS.
+The Company has included a non-IFRS measure for "net loss excluding write-down of mineral properties (non-cash)", "net loss excluding share-based payments, write-down of mineral properties (non-cash), marketable securities fair value gain, loss on disposal of subsidiaries and deferred income tax expense (recovery) (non-cash)" and "working capital" in this MD&A which should be read in conjunction with its financial statements which are prepared in accordance with IFRS as applicable to the preparation of interim financial statements, including International Accounting Standard IAS 34 Interim Reporting.
 The Company believes that these measures provide investors with an improved ability to evaluate the performance of the Company.
 Non-IFRS measures do not have any standardized meaning prescribed under IFRS.
 Therefore, such measures may not be comparable to similar measures employed by other companies.
 The data is intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.